knickels/Player-Stage-Manual/WORLDFILES.md

 calculated the laser's `pose` in exactly the same way as the sonars `pose`, by measuring the distance from the laser's centre to the robot's origin (which we set with the `origin\ parameter earlier).
-The
-$z$ coordinate of the pose parameter when describing parts of the robot is relative to the very top of the robot.
-In this case the robot is 1 metre tall so we put the laser at $-0.975$ so that it is on the ground.
+The *z* coordinate of the pose parameter when describing parts of the robot is relative to the very top of the robot.
+In this case the robot is 1 metre tall so we put the laser at *-0.975* so that it is on the ground.
 The laser's yaw is set to *270* degrees so that it points across Bigbob's teeth.
 We also set the size of the laser to be 2.5cm cube so that it doesn't obstruct the gap between Bigbob's teeth.